 Day 16: The Journey Ends

 It’s a relatively short (200km) drive back to Windhoek where you’ll return your car at the airport and connect with your onward journey.
 It’s only a short hop from Windhoek to Victoria Falls, Johannesburg and Cape Town so if you’d like to extend your Namibia safari then simply let us know and we’ll take care of it.

-Flights to & from Windhoek (Namibia), Meals & Drinks not specified, Lodge Activities can be booked at lodge if desired, Gratuities, Meals that are not Specified, Items of personal nature, Park fees, Travel Insurance
+Flights to & from Windhoek (Namibia), Meals & Drinks not specified, Lodge Activities can be booked at lodge if desired, Gratuities, Meals that are not Specified, Items of personal nature, Park fees, Travel Insurance, Car Rental additionals

-USD 2190pps *2017 Low Season Rate - Prices vary according to seasonality.
+USD 2781pps *2017 Low Season Rate - Prices vary according to seasonality.
 Usually we tailor itineraries to your particular requirements.
 Simply contact us!